luomus/label-designer/README.md

 This Angular library enables users to design their own printable labels.
 Visuals and the fields for the label can be defined by the users.
-This was developed specimen data in mind, but this can be used for other kinds of labels also.
+This was developed natural history museum specimen data in mind, but nothing prevents it from being used for other kinds of labels also.

 ![editor](screenshots/editor.png)